GiorgioNatili/web-extension-experiment/decisions-log/2025-01-20-safari-extension-parity-decisions.md

 - ✅ Full functional parity with Chrome extension
 - ✅ Consistent WASM integration across browsers
 - ✅ Reliable test page integration
-- ✅ Enhanced popup functionality
+- ✅ Enhanced popup functionality with sample data
 - ✅ Comprehensive error handling
 - ✅ Proper icon support
+- ✅ Successful build compilation
+- ✅ Improved UI/UX with welcome messages and accessibility
 - ✅ Extensive test coverage

 The implementation provides a solid foundation for future enhancements and ensures users have a consistent experience regardless of their browser choice.
+The recent compilation fixes and UI improvements have resolved build issues and enhanced the overall user experience across all supported browsers.